eosnetworkfoundation/eosio.yield-contracts/contracts/eosio.yield/README.md

 ## ACTION `categorylog`

-> When protocol category is modified
+> Generates a log when a protocol's category is modified.

 - **authority**: `get_self()`